 Racial profiling at airports isn’t something new; it is a process that depends on the existing stereotypes based on race, color, ethnicity or religion, rather than on a reasonable suspicion that can be undertaken for reasons of safety, security, or public protection.
 And it becomes a bigger issue when people act on their own prejudicial views in a way that can affect others.
 The way some at the U.S. customs have treated people who are the slightest bit different from them can be considered as arbitrary.

 “Throughout my life, I have been judged based on my appearance and have faced discrimination and racial profiling.
 I am so thankful to not have experienced the worst of it that many others go through on a daily basis,” said Aziz.
 She is also very thankful to have an amazing community here at Riverside that supports and encourages diversity in the community.

 Canada has also been guilty of racial profiling.
-On December 20, 2019, a First Nations 12-year-old girl was arrested and handcuffed along with her grandfather while trying to open a bank account so that her grandfather could transfer her funds electronically whenever she had basketball games.
+According to a CBC January 9, 2020 article, racial profiling is the likely reason that resulted in a First Nations 12-year-old girl being arrested and handcuffed along with her grandfather on December 20, 2019, while trying to open a bank account so that her grandfather could transfer her funds electronically whenever she had basketball games.
 The employee at BMO (arbitrarily, we can assume) became suspicious and claimed that he and his granddaughter were both committing a possible fraud; they were then handcuffed and detained by the police.
-One can safely assume that they were victims of racial profiling.
+The bank and the police are both being investigated and recommended for ‘sensitivity training.’

 We are all human, rather than discouraging our differences, we should be celebrating them.
 Blatant examples such as these are a sad testament to the times.